AdamsGeeky/WEB3DEV_Builders/README.md

 ## Goals
 This repository is a resource for:
-- Showcasing my Web3 app development journey through well-documented projects.
+- tracking my Web3 app development journey through well-documented projects.
 - Providing insights for developers and learners interested in decentralized technologies.

 Feel free to explore, learn, and contribute as I dive deeper into Web3 app development! 🌐